-The City has in the past and may continue to make available funding from its Affordable HOME Program for use in construction of affordable homes for sale to low-income persons and families.
-All program income, resulting from the sale of the homes, is utilized for further affordable housing development.
+The City may continue to make available funding from its Affordable HOME Program, as it has done in the past, for use in construction of affordable homes for sale to low-income persons and families.
+All program income, resulting from the sale of homes, is utilized for further affordable housing development.
 When leveraged with other existing funds, this resource is a valuable component of the City's plan to provide an increased supply of quality affordable housing.

-Match fund requirements for the HOME Program will be provided by land, private financing, and non-cash contributions from special needs projects funded in-part by the City in an amount equal to 25% of the 2024 HOME allocation less administration unless notified of a change later in the year.
-The total non-cash contribution is a result of the direct costs of social/professional services provided to residents of HOME-assisted units.
+The HOME Program Match fund requirements for the HOME Program will be provided by means of land, private financing, and non-cash contributions from special needs projects funded in-part by the City in an amount equal to 25% of the 2025 HOME allocation less administration unless notified of a change later in the year.
+The total non-cash contribution is a result of land acquisition, and the direct costs of social/professional services provided to residents of HOME-assisted units.